SamuelWu2001/LeetCode2024/SlidingWindow/3. Longest Substring Without Repeating Characters/README.md

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category.
 1. Sliding Window
-   We can create an unordered_set to record each unique element, while simultaneously setting up two pointers to represent the start and the end of the sliding window.
-Move the end pointer until a repeat character is found, and update both the start pointer and the window length.
+   We can set up two pointers to represent the start and the end of the sliding window.
+Move the end pointer until a repeat character is found and move the start pointer to remove the repeated charactor.
+Keep track of the maximum length of the window.
 When the end pointer reaches the end of the input string, return the maximum value.

 ### Plan
 > - Sketch visualizations and write pseudocode.
 > - Walk through a high-level implementation with an existing diagram.

-General Idea: Iterate  through the entire string and record the maximum length of the sliding window, while also checking whether there is repeating character in the sliding window.
+General Idea: Iterate  through the entire string and record the maximum length of the sliding window, while also checking whether there is repeated character in the sliding window.
 1. Create the unordered_set
 2. Initialize the sliding window at the first element
 3. Iterate through the string by moving the end pointer right